hbarudin/raphael/README.md

 # Raphaël: Cross-browser vector graphics the easy way.

+## For use with Songwise
+Dev work is done on the `hb-master` branch.

+---

 Visit the library website for more information: ~~[http://raphaeljs.com](http://raphaeljs.com/)~~ [http://dmitrybaranovskiy.github.io/raphael/](http://dmitrybaranovskiy.github.io/raphael/)

 ## Quickstart guide